AvaAvarai/LinkedCircularCoordinates/README.md

-# SimplifiedSCC
+# LinkedCircularCoordinates

-Simplified Static Circular Cooridnates (SCC) and Parallel Coordinates (PC) comparison tool providing a coordinated linked view of SCC, PC, and tabular views.
+Linked Circular Coordinates is a linked-view demonstration of Static Circular Coordinates (SCC) with Parallel Coordinates (PC) and a tabular view.
 A point highlighted in SCC or tabular views are shown highlighted in all three views.
 This is a demonstration of multidimensional general line coordinate construction of SCC and PC for building visual machine learning models from data.

 ## Data